 insure that no employee is the subject of any adverse employment action except emergency temporary assignment or relief of duty during the pendency of any testing procedure.
 Any such emergency reassignment or relief from duty shall be immediately discontinued in the event of a negative test result.

+Blood tests shall only be administered with a warrant, unless the officer otherwise consents.
+This does not limit the Employer’s right to obtain test results via other available legal process.

 Section 6.
 Right to Contest